Table of Contents

 Ramp Test

 The ramp test starts easy, then simply increases your wattage by 20W every minute until you can’t pedal anymore.
-It’s a much shorter test than the two FTP tests above, and you don’t have to worry about pacing yourself for a 20-minute effort.
+The nice thing about the ramp test is that you don’t have to worry about pacing yourself for a 20-minute effort.
 Just stay seated and pedal for all you’re worth, until you can’t pedal anymore!
-Typically the ramp test feels very easy at the start, but gets really hard in the last 5 minutes.
+Typically the ramp test feels very easy at the start, but gets really difficult in the last 5 minutes.

 Zwift will calculate your FTP once you stop pedaling.
 Your FTP Is calculated as 75% of the highest 1-minute power averaged during the test.
-If your new FTP is higher than your old one you’ll get a popup that says a “New FTP set!”
+If your new FTP is higher than your old one you’ll get a popup that says “New FTP set!” along with your new FTP value.

 Ramp Test Lite

-If you weigh less than 60kg/132lbs, you’ll want to take the “Ramp Test Lite” instead of the standard ramp test, because this test starts at a lower wattage and increases by only 10W per minute.
-It’s a ramp test made for lighter riders with a lower FTP.
+If you don’t know your FTP but weigh less than 60kg/132lbs, or if you know your FTP and it is below 175 watts, you’ll want to take the “Ramp Test Lite” instead of the standard ramp test.
+This test starts at a lower wattage and increases by only 10W per minute, providing more accurate results for riders with a lower FTP.

 Everything about the ramp test is easier than the standard FTP test, but the downside is ramp tests can be less accurate, depending on your physiology.
 Specifically, riders with a higher anaerobic to aerobic power balance may have their FTP overstated by a ramp test.